Legal Aid Ontario: Free Legal Help in Your Language

 Justice Net

-University Law Clinics Several Ontario law schools operate student-run legal clinics that provide free services to the public under the supervision of licensed lawyers.
-These include clinics at Osgoode Hall Law School, the University of Toronto Faculty of Law, Queen’s University, and others.
-Services vary by clinic but often include family law, housing, and employment matters.
+Several Ontario law schools operate student-run clinics that provide free services to the public under the supervision of licensed lawyers.
+These include clinics at Osgoode Hall Law School, the University of Toronto Faculty of Law, and Queen’s University, among others.
+Services vary by clinic but often cover family law, housing, and employment matters.

 Legal Aid and Multilingual Communities